-- Streamlined governance and decision making - Strengthening of cohesive Strategic Commission budget leadership - Single Strategic Commission budget resource reporting - Single accountable body for the ICF the Council is currently the lead accountable organisation for the ICF.

-- Rationalisation of any existing joint funding arrangements between the Council and CCG - Provision of support to strategic place based service provision priorities - Alignment to the Strategic Leadership structure - All health and Council service resource decisions are intrinsically linked to the corporate strategic priorities.
+- Streamlined governance and decision making - Strengthening of cohesive Strategic Commission budget leadership - Single Strategic Commission budget resource reporting - Single accountable body for the ICF the Council is currently the lead accountable organisation for the ICF. - Rationalisation of any existing joint funding arrangements between the Council and CCG - Provision of support to strategic place based service provision priorities - Alignment to the Strategic Leadership structure - All health and Council service resource decisions are intrinsically linked to the corporate strategic priorities.

 Since the beginning of 2018/19 the Integrated Commissioning Fund reporting arrangements have been supported by a single economy wide monthly monitoring report.
-This single consolidated report has continued during 2019/20.
+This single consolidated report has continued during 2020/21.

 The Council has been in a strong financial position with regard to reserves which it accumulated over a period of time.
 However, whilst the Council's current level of reserves remains strong, many of these are to meet known or expected liabilities and for planned investment.
-By the end for 2019/20 the Council has invested over £70m on Capital Projects and £37m to support investment in the revenue budget, including Children's Social Care..